harishuss1/Climate-Lens/Performance_Report/Performance.md

 <!-- Summarize initial results for each tool that you used.
 Did the tools
-detect all the performance issues you see as a user? --> lighthouse gave good perforamnce rating, whcih reflected our experiecneas our site performed pretyt really even wtihotu any optimisation. but there where soem things it said we could improve on.
+detect all the performance issues you see as a user? --> lighthouse gave a good performance rating, which reflected our experiences as our site performed pretty really even without any optimisation. but there where some things it said we could improve on.

-the netowrk and perforamce tabs did show some slower areas of the website, but as the website was fast to begin with they where not particulairly noticable unless we turned on throttling.
+the network and perforamce tabs did show some slower areas of the website, but as the website was fast to begin with they where not particulairly noticable unless we turned on throttling.

 ## Areas to Improve